+- PL6 Meeting the needs of the local economy

+- PL7 Land for industry and waste

+- Development Management Policies Document:

+- DMTS14 Offices

+- DMI1 Strategic Industrial Locations (SILs) and Locally Significant Industrial

+- Areas (LSIAs)

+- DMI2 Mixed Use Former Industrial Employment Areas (MUFIEAs)

+- DMI3 Thames Policy Area

+- DMI4 Provision of flexible employment floorspace

+- DMI5 Allocated Sites for waste management facilities

+- DMI6 Development of waste management facilities on unallocated sites

+- DMI7 Development criteria for waste sites

+- Site Specific Allocations Document, area spatial strategies:

+- Area Spatial Strategy for Land between Armoury Way and the Railway

+- Area Spatial Strategy for Wandle Delta, land north of the Railway

+- Site Specific Allocations Document, site allocations:

 - Causeway Island including land to the east, SW18

 - Hunts Trucks and Adjoining Gasholder, Armoury Way, SW18

 - Keltbray Site, Wentworth House and adjacent land at Dormay Street, SW18

 - Wandsworth Riverside Quarter, Point Pleasant, SW18

 - 3-4 Osiers Road, SW18

 - 9, 11 and 19 Osiers Road, SW18

 - Linton Fuels site, Osiers Road, SW18

 - Feather's Wharf, The Causeway, SW18

 - Land at the Causeway, SW18

 - Cory Environmental Materials Recycling Facility, Smugglers Way, SW18

 - Western Riverside Waste Transfer Station, SW18

 - Homebase, Swandon Way, SW18

 - B&Q, Smugglers Way, SW18

 - McDonalds, Swandon Way, SW18

 - Mercedes Benz and Bemco, Bridgend Road, SW18

 - Wandsworth Bridge Roundabout, SW18

 - Wandsworth Bus Garage, Jews Row, SW18

 - Pier Wharf, SW18

-- 1.47 Tracked change versions of the Core Strategy, DMPD and SSAD have been produced showing the proposed deletions and inserted cross-references to this document.
+1.41 Tracked change versions of the Core Strategy, DMPD and SSAD have been produced showing the proposed deletions and inserted cross-references to this document.
 These are available on the Council's website at: www.wandsworth.gov.uk/employmentlandreview.

-1.10 Wandsworth spatial vision and strategic objectives
+1.9 Wandsworth spatial vision and strategic objectives

-- 1.48 The employment and industry review is only a partial review of the adopted Local Plan.
-This Employment and Industry Local Plan document will replace the relevant policies and site allocations in the adopted plan, but it also fits with the adopted spatial vision and strategic objectives for the borough that are set out in the Core Strategy (2016) and sits alongside the policies, area spatial strategies and site allocations that will be retained in the Core Strategy, DMPD and SSAD. - 1.49 The spatial vision for the Local Plan includes: - A range of opportunities for local business activity, including start up and small enterprises, in mixed use developments; - A strategic pool of key industrial sites in the Wandle Valley corridor and parts of Nine Elms and north-east Battersea, continuing to provide opportunities for industry and warehousing which are better located outside residential areas, as well as new waste management facilities.
+1.42 The employment and industry review is only a partial review of the adopted Local Plan.
+This Employment and Industry Local Plan document will replace the relevant policies and site allocations in the adopted plan, but it also fits with the adopted spatial vision and strategic objectives for the borough that are set out in the Core Strategy (2016) and sits alongside the policies, area spatial strategies and site allocations that will be retained in the Core Strategy, DMPD and SSAD.

+1.43 The spatial vision for the Local Plan includes:

+- A range of opportunities for local business activity, including start up and small enterprises, in mixed use developments; - A strategic pool of key industrial sites in the Wandle Valley corridor and parts of Nine Elms and north-east Battersea, continuing to provide opportunities for industry and warehousing which are better located outside residential areas, as well as new waste management facilities.

-- 1.50 The Strategic Objectives for the Local Plan set out the following: - Seek to maximise the employment potential of land in the borough by safeguarding land and buildings for business and industrial use and promoting development for employment purposes in appropriate locations including as part of mixed use development so as to increase job and business opportunities. - Promote the provision of flexible business space to meet the needs of the small and medium enterprises which comprise the overwhelming number of businesses in the borough. - Increase the viability and vitality of the town centres and local centres, including the proposed centres at Battersea Power Station and Vauxhall, as the focus for shopping and for employment and leisure and other community activities. - 1.51 The following policies, taken as a whole and in conjunction with the retained policies in the Core Strategy and DMPD, set out how the spatial vision and strategic objectives will be met in relation to employment and industry uses.
+1.44 The Strategic Objectives for the Local Plan set out the following:

+- Seek to maximise the employment potential of land in the borough by safeguarding land and buildings for business and industrial use and promoting development for employment purposes in appropriate locations including as part of mixed use development so as to increase job and business opportunities. - Promote the provision of flexible business space to meet the needs of the small and medium enterprises which comprise the overwhelming number of businesses in the borough. - Increase the viability and vitality of the town centres and local centres, including the proposed centres at Battersea Power Station and Vauxhall, as the focus for shopping and for employment and leisure and other community activities.

+1.45 The following policies, taken as a whole and in conjunction with the retained policies in the Core Strategy and DMPD, set out how the spatial vision and strategic objectives will be met in relation to employment and industry uses.

-1.11 Wandsworth's economic geography
+1.10 Wandsworth's economic geography